-Another reason may be because you don’t know enough about the journalists themselves before sending your email i.e. what type of stories they’re currently looking for, what stories they’ve already covered in the past and their pet peeves.
+Another reason may be because you don’t know enough about the journalist before sending your email i.e. what type of stories they’re currently looking for, what stories they’ve already covered and their pet peeves.
 All of which can be quickly resolved by one simple task that won’t take long to do - a light social media stalk.

 On social media journalists often air their views and comment on current trends or stories.
 By looking over a journalist's social media before pitching to them could mean you avoid saying or doing the wrong thing.
 Mainly focusing on Twitter, but LinkedIn works as well, you can find out little things which may help you when contacting them.

 Below we’ve put some examples of journalist tweets which can help you when sending them a press release or pitch.

 Understanding the stories they’re currently looking for (or not)